DNS EXERCISE 1 is coming to ABQ!

 Doctors of Naprapathic Medicine: pending approval for 12 CEUs

-NM Chiropractic Board: application submitted, waiting for approval for 12 CEUs
+NM Chiropractic Board: approved for 12 CEUs

 Note: If you need CEU for personal training, please let me know

 Cost is $450 plus the Prague School Fee (80 EU).

 Regular Pricing: $500 (Sept 16 - Dec 31)

 Procrastinator Pricing: $550 (after Jan 1)

 Bonus: if 15 people enroll I will be able to refund $50 of your class fee.
 So...invite your friends!